End Closure Location

 The following illustration is intended to convey dimensional limitations of the hardware items to be mortised into the face, rabbet or stop of steel frames.
 Certain concealed hinges, strikes, or electrical devices do not comply with these limitations.
 The resulting potential for inaccuracy or lace of aesthetics is inherent in the manufacturing processes and is not to be considered a defect.

-Steel or wood stud and drywall construction methods and frame anchorage could result in interference between the stud and electric strike.
-Notching of the stud could result in compromising the stability of the frame.
+Steel or wood stud drywall constructions methods and frame anchorage could result in interference between the stud and the electric strike or hinge.
+Notching the stud could result in compromising the stability of the frame and invalidating the fire rating of the opening.

 Dependent on the dimensions of the strike, the cutouts may extend beyond the frame face or the returns, thus leaving critical strike parts or wiring exposed.

-Consideration should be given to specifying a strike suitably sized to fit the confines of a standard frame or specifying alternate frame profiles to accommodate the strike.
+Consideration should be given to specifying a strike suitably sized to fit the confines of a standard 2″ face frame or specify an alternate frame profile with larger frame faces that will accommodate it.

 Prime Painted Materials Alert

-Prime Painted Doors, Frames, and Accessories (where applicable) shall comply with the acceptance criteria specified in ANSI A250.10-1998 (R 2004).
+Prime Painted Doors, Frames, and Accessories (where applicable) shall comply with the acceptance criteria specified in ANSI A250.10-2011.
 Doors and frames are cleaned and treated prior to painting to ensure maximum paint adhesion.
 All exposed surfaces are then given a factory-applied coat of rust inhibiting “direct to metal” type primer.
 The primer is then baked, air dried, or otherwise cured as appropriate for the primer.

 Should the primer become scratched, abraded, rusted or stained, the affected areas may rust unless sanded and reprimed with a suitable “direct to metal” primer containing rust inhibitors.